 This could hugely enhance my job satisfaction.
 It will also enhance the probability of me being successful at my work.
 Do be aware that the corporate culture prevalent at my workplace can also have a marked influence on the extent to which I enjoy my work there.

-This all sounds nice.
+This all sounds nice and promising.
 However, in the end of the day, let’s be honest: The majority of people in the workforce do not enjoy the luxury of being able to choose.
 Especially from a certain age onwards, one might just be happy to be employed at all.

 My preferences on Work Values probably described me to some extent as…